openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

-From the Verifier’s standpoint it is now sufficient to ensure it accepts Credentials from this Issuer since, by conclusion, if it gets presented a valid Credential issued by this Issuer it must have come from a trustworthy wallet.
-This change significantly simplifies the protocol and fosters privacy since the presentation process does not need to authenticate the wallet towards the Verifier.
+From the Verifier’s standpoint it is now sufficient to ensure it accepts Credentials from this Issuer since, by conclusion, if it gets presented a valid Credential issued by this Issuer it must have come from a trustworthy Wallet.
+This change significantly simplifies the protocol and fosters privacy since the presentation process does not need to authenticate the Wallet towards the Verifier.

-> **Security Requirement I-50 (conditional):** The Issuer must ensure that the credential was stored in a secure wallet.
+> **Security Requirement I-50 (conditional):** The Issuer must ensure that the credential was stored in a secure Wallet.

 Then, the Verifier must check that the Issuer actually adheres to this policy.